Christine Marshall: 2008 Beijing Olympics

 Marshall represented the United States at the 2008 Summer Olympics in Beijing, China.
-She received a bronze medal by swimming for the third-place U.S. team in the preliminary heats of the women's 4×200-meter freestyle relay.
-She and her preliminary heat teammates set a new American record in the event.
+She received a bronze medal by swimming for the third-place U.S. team in the preliminary heats of the women's 4×200-meter freestyle relay, though she did not swim in the event final.
+She and her preliminary heat teammates set an American record in Heat Two of the preliminary rounds with a time of 7:52.43, placing first with Marshall swimming a 1:58.58 in her 200 metre leg.